ray-project/ray/doc/source/serve/core-apis.rst

 =====================

-There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or batching input for better performance.
-To do all of this, you will create a ``BackendConfig``, a configuration object that you'll use to set the properties of a particular backend.
+There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or configuring the number of in-flight requests for a backend.
+All of these options are encapsulated in a ``BackendConfig`` object for each backend.

 The ``BackendConfig`` for a running backend can be updated using :mod:`client.update_backend_config <ray.serve.api.Client.update_backend_config>`.